mit-crpg/OpenMOC/docs/source/usersguide/input.rst

   * ``setGroupStructure`` (default: same as MOC group structure) - OpenMOC is able to perform CMFD on a coarse energy group structure to allow fine energy group problems to be accelerated with CMFD without incurring a significant computational overhead for CMFD.
 This function takes a python list as input with the first value of 1 (to indicate the first energy group) followed by an increasing values ending with the number of energy groups plus 1.
 In the example above, a 7 group MOC problem is broken up into 2 energy groups for CMFD.
   * ``setOpticallyThick`` (default: False) - OpenMOC uses an correction factor on the material diffusion coefficients as described in the Theory and Methodology section.
 This correction factor is turned off by default.
   * ``setSORRelaxationFactor`` (default: 1.0) - As described in the Theory and Methodology section, OpenMOC use the successive over-relaxation method (SOR) to solve the CMFD diffusion eigenvalue problem.
 The SOR method can use an over-relaxation factor to speed up the convergence of problems.
 Valid input for the SOR relaxation factor are values between 0 and 2.
 By default the SOR factor is set to 1.0, reducing the SOR method to the Gauss-Seidel method.
-  * ``setSourceConvergenceThreshold`` (default: 1.E-7) - This method is used to set the convergence of the root-mean-square-error on the region and group wise fission source of the CMFD diffusion eigenvalue problem.
+  * ``setConvergenceThreshold`` (default: 1.E-7) - This method is used to set the convergence of the root-mean-square-error on the region and group wise fission source of the CMFD diffusion eigenvalue problem.
 By default, the convergence threshold is set at 1.E-7 and is sufficient for most problems.

 With those few additional lines of code, you should be able to create an input file for any problem and utilize CMFD acceleration.
 The input file ``c5g7-cmfd.py`` provides a good example of how an input file is constructed that uses CMFD acceleration.